The teacher librarian must seek funding to support the evolving needs of the library media program.

 Try some of the following programs designed for school libraries:

-- AASL Awards and Grants
+- AASL Awards, Grants and Scholarships

 - Laura Bush Foundation for America’s Libraries